Did you know?

 - Include the sheet in a portfolio that you present at job interviews.

 Need more LinkedIn recommendations to make this work?

 Encourage your 1st degree LinkedIn connections to write a recommendation for you by scrolling to the Recommendations section of your Edit Profile page and clicking “Ask to be recommended”.
 Follow the prompts to invite select people to recommend you.
 Only ask people to recommend who you know well enough to vouch for you.

 To help people write recommendations about you, give them a general idea about what you would like them to say, or send them your resume and/or the job description from the job that they are recommending you for.

 Seek to have at least two recommendations for each of your current and past companies because that’s how many can appear on your profile without visitors having to click to view more.

 Recommend others!
-To encourage people to make recommendations about you, make thoughtful recommendations Judi Baccarat about them first.
+To encourage people to make recommendations about you, make thoughtful recommendations DYogya about them first.
 Many people will gladly return the favor.